 You may apply to purchase remnant land using this online application form.

 Please also take note of the following:

-• For complex cases which involves sale of roads and drainage reserves etc. or where a closed tender between adjoining owners is necessary, the typical processing time is 20 weeks from the date SLA receives the application.
+- For complex cases which involves roads and drainage reserves etc. or where a closed tender between adjoining owners is necessary, the typical processing time is 20 weeks from the date SLA receives the application.

 For successful applicants, besides the processing fees and premium, there are two categories of charges to be paid, namely statutory and administrative charges.
 These are:

-• Payment can be made via CashCard, NETS and Credit/Debit card at our Customer Service Centre at the above address; or By way of a cheque made payable to "Commissioner of Lands, SLA".
+- Payment can be made via CashCard, NETS or Credit/Debit card at our Customer Service Centre at the address below; or by way of a cheque made payable to "Commissioner of Lands, SLA".

-The applicable DC rate is the rate as at the date of the Notice of Preliminary Terms and Conditions, offer, or closed tender (whichever is applicable) for sale of the remnant land.
+The applicable LBC rate is the rate as at the date of offer, or closed tender (whichever is applicable) for sale of the remnant land.